ramkirant/java8/README.md

 ### What is Functional Programming
 Functional programming introduced in Java 8 aims to reduce the gap between business logic and the code.
 In functional programming, instead of saying how you want things to be done, we will say what we want to be done.
 In Functional programming, we pass functions as arguments and we use functions as statements.

+### What is Lambda Expression
+Lambda expression is a simplified representation of a method.

+### What is a method reference
+Method reference is a way, using which, in Java 8, we convert a method into an expression.
+Using method references, we can pass a method as an argument to a function.

 ### Convert a list to a stream
 ```java
 Stream<Integer> integerStream = numbers.stream();